 Industries & Professions /

 Petroleum engineers apply the principles of geology, physics, and the engineering sciences to the recovery, development, and processing of petroleum.
 As soon as an exploration team has located an area that could contain oil or gas, petroleum engineers begin their work, which includes determining the best location for drilling new wells, as well as the economic feasibility of developing them.
 They are also involved in operating oil and gas facilities, monitoring and forecasting reservoir performance, and using enhanced oil recovery techniques that extend the life of wells.
-As of 2013, there were approximately 34,910 petroleum engineers employed in the United States.
+There are approximately 34,910 petroleum engineers employed in the United States.